 Black-eyed peas can be harvested as a snap bean in about 60 - 70 days.
 To harvest the "black-eyed" dried bean you will need to wait a little longer, from 80 to 100 days.

 Suggested Varieties of Black-eyed Peas

 Very often you'll just see seed labeled as "Black-eyed Peas," however there are several named varieties.
 Like their colloquial names, it's often hard to tell the difference between the varieties, but experiment to find what grows well in your garden and which you enjoy eating.
 (The days to maturity given refer to the snap bean stage.)

 - Big Boy - A very prolific bush variety (75 days)

 - California Blackeye - There are several different strains, differentiated by a number (Ex.: California Blackeye #5) Check with your local extension office for the best one for your area.
 (70 days)

 - Queen Anne - Southern Exposure says this used to be a compact plant but is becoming more of a vine.

 Harvesting and Using Black-eyed Peas

 You can begin harvesting snap beans as soon as the pods are at least 3 - 4 inches long.
 Be careful pulling the pods from the vine.
-It's easy to take part of the vine with them.
+You may accidentally take the vine along with them.